-Introducing new rituals into software development lifecycles
+How to introduce a new security rituals into an existing software development lifecycle

 It seems fitting that I'm writing this blog post in May.
 Early spring is the season for many exciting things, including some of the world's most prominent developer and cyber security conferences.
 Whether you're a leader in the engineering or security teams, we're bombarded with new approaches and tools.
 Vendors are marketing to us, books are released, and conference talks feature throughout our news feeds.